markNZed/TaskFlow/hub/README.md

 # Task Hub

 The Task Hub is implemented in node using the Express framework and SQLite database.

+Information for the hub is held in the task.hub object.

-It provides the following features:
+The Hub provides the following features:
 * Task flows (i.e., task configurations) are stored
+* The Hub maintains Processor information in the task.processor object
+  * This is simplified when communicating with a specific processor by replacing task.processor with task.processor[processorId]
 * Processors register with the Hub via HTTP request
   * Maintain the list of active processors
 * Processors can initiate a sessionId via HTTP request